mkrul/pet-registry/project.md

 - Updated BasicInfoFields component styling to match ReportEditMode.
 - Added missing MUI component styles to BasicInfoFields for complete style parity.
 - Extracted commonInputStyles to shared location to maintain style consistency.
+- Updated IdentificationFields to use shared commonInputStyles for consistent styling
+- Added MenuProps to Select components in IdentificationFields for consistent dropdown behavior
+- Applied commonInputStyles to "Add Another Breed" button for style consistency
+- Added hideLabel and disableClearable props to BreedSearch components for style consistency
+- Updated Remove Breed button to use MUI Button component for style consistency
+- Adjusted flex container spacing in IdentificationFields to match ReportEditMode
+- Added consistent field labels and spacing to IdentificationFields to match ReportEditMode
+- Added label and consistent spacing for second breed field
+- Moved "Add Another Breed" button inside Breed(s) section for consistent layout
+- Added consistent vertical spacing between fields to match ReportEditMode